t-redactyl/blog/content/2017-01-10-how-do-we-feel-about-new-years-resolutions.md

 <img src="/figure/new_years_sentiment-1.png" title="plot of chunk new_years_sentiment" alt="plot of chunk new_years_sentiment" style="display: block; margin: auto;" />

 In order to make it a bit easier to interpret these results, I got rid of tweets that had a compound sentiment score of 0 (as they could not be assigned a sentiment).
 Keeping in mind that negative scores indicate that the tweet was negative, and vice versa for positive scores, we can see that Mental Wellbeing and Travel and Holiday resolutions tend to be pretty positively toned.
-In contrast, people are generally pretty split about their Physical Health resolutions, with a pretty equal number of people feeling positive and negative about them.
+In contrast, people are generally split about their Physical Health resolutions, with a pretty equal number of people feeling positive and negative about them.
 This is reflected in the median sentiment score for each of the tweets:

 <div>
 <table class="table table-bordered">